 The Chinese Communist Revolution was the high point of the Communist Party progress to became powerful since its inception in 1921 and the second civil war (1946 - 1949).
 In the official media, this period is known as the War of Liberation.

-The Great Proletarian Cultural Revolution which is also known as Cultural Revolution, was a social political movement which took place in People’s Republic of China from 1966 and last till 1976.
-It was started by Mao Zedong, the chairman of Communist Party of China, with a aim to preserve “true” communist ideology in the country by purging remnants of capitalist, and traditional elements from the society and again impose the maoist thought as the dominant ideology in the party.
+The Great Proletarian Cultural Revolution which is also known as the Cultural Revolution was a social-political movement which took place in the People’s Republic of China from 1966 and lasts till 1976.
+It was started by Mao Zedong, the chairman of Communist Party of China, with an aim to preserve “true” communist ideology in the country by purging remnants of capitalist, and traditional elements from the society and again impose the Maoist thought as the dominant ideology in the party.
 The Revolution denoted the arrival of Mao Zedong to a place of force after the Great Leap Forward.
 The development deadened China politically and fundamentally influenced the nation financially and socially.

 *The article might have information for the previous academic years, please refer the official website of the exam.